Frequently Asked Questions

 A simple solid plastic pump-up sprayer with a plastic rather than metal tip will suffice.
 Sprayers can be purchased at most hardware stores.
 The sprayer should be set to mist when applying the spray but the sprayer can be used to create different effects depending on how the stain is applied.
 For instance, by holding the wand tip closer to the surface, the applicator can create a “pooled” or “veined” look on the floor.

-Acid stained surfaces exposed to the elements will lose their color over time.
+Stained surfaces exposed to the elements will lose their color over time.
 Outdoor surfaces must be resealed every 1-2 years.
-To improve the color of a faded outdoor project, Legacy Industrial offers a tinted sealer to enhance the original surface color.
 For areas that have experienced very little color fading, resealing with the clear sealer of your choice is the best option.

 A, determine what you want to seal and protect such as concrete, clay brick, cinder block, and concrete pavers, natural stones, decorative concrete, stamped concrete, epoxy stones, expose aggregate.